hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 Each of the functions can be invoked with arbitrary arguments.
 The name of the function is of the format

 ```
-[namespace:]functionname
+[name:]functionname
 ```

-If a namespace is given in the constructor then it will be prefixed separated by a : (colon)
+If a name is given in the constructor then it will be prefixed separated by a : (colon)

 > _assuming that you have a fabric up and running with the appropriate environment variables set_

 ```
 $ peer chaincode install --lang node --name mycontract --version v0 --path ~/chaincode-examples
-$ peer chaincode instantiate --orderer localhost:7050 --channelID mychannel --lang node --name mycontract --version v0 -c '{"Args":["org.mynamespace.updates.setup"]}'
+$ peer chaincode instantiate --orderer localhost:7050 --channelID mychannel --lang node --name mycontract --version v0 -c '{"Args":["UpdateValuesContract:setup"]}'
 ```

 Will get things working...
 Then you can invoke the chaincode via this command.

 ```
-$ peer chaincode invoke --orderer localhost:7050 --channelID mychannel -c '{"Args":["org.mynamespace.removes.getAssetValue"]}' -n mycontract4
+$ peer chaincode invoke --orderer localhost:7050 --channelID mychannel -c '{"Args":["UpdateValuesContract:getAssetValue"]}' -n mycontract4
 ```